5.01 MD-PhD Program

 Deadlines for Second Cycle for enrolled MD students:

 - December 3, 2013 – Letter of Intent due

 Evaluation of applicants for admission to the MD-PhD Program is based upon careful review of all materials submitted as part of the MD-PhD Program application.
 The admissions committee seeks applicants with outstanding academic ability who have demonstrated commitment to pursue careers in academic medicine and research.
 The most competitive applicants will have had substantial and meaningful research experience.
 Applicants selected for interviews will meet with two members of the MD-PhD admissions committee.
 Final decisions are made in March for first cycle applicants and later in the spring for second cycle applicants.

 Advice on Graduate Programs

 The MD-PhD Program application does not replace the formal application required for graduate school.
-For all MD-PhD students in the basic and translational sciences or for affiliate students who are in the social sciences, formal application to a graduate program is not usually made until the second year of the MD-PhD Program.
-As previously stated, cycle I social science students must apply concurrently to a GSAS doctoral program with their application to medical school.
+For MD-PhD students (other than cycle I social science students) formal application to a graduate program is not usually made until the second year of the MD-PhD Program.

 Requirements for admission and specific application procedures vary according to the individual graduate programs.
 Students are strongly advised to contact representatives of the graduate programs to consult about selection and specific requirements.
 Some graduate programs may require the Graduate Record Examination (GRE).
 In addition, some PhD student fellowships may require the GRE.